-One property of quantum mechanical systems is that they must be reversible: No loss of information can occur during the evolution of the system.
-Classical computation is certainly not reversible.
-I can format my memory and forget what was written there before.
+One property of quantum mechanical systems is that they must be reversible: No loss of information can happen while the system is evolving unobserved.
+Classical computation is not reversible.
+I can erase my memory and forget what was written there before.

-Deterministic classical computation, however, can easily be made reversible.
+Deterministic classical computation can be made reversible at the cost of more memory.
 One interesting example of reversible computation that we already saw is the simulation of circuits by branching programs.
 To implement this simulation we designed a 3-register machine that starts in the memory state (A, B, C) and ends in $(A, B, C + f \cdot B)$, where f is the function to be computed.
 If we computed f again starting in this state we would recover the original state (A, B, C).

-If we are not too worried about memory usage, any deterministic sequential computation can be made reversible.
-We can do this by replacing all the gates (instructions) by "reversible gates".
-It is enough to illustrate this for NOT and AND gates.
-NOT is already reversible, while AND can be simulated by the reversible gate:2
+A circuit can be made reversible by replacing all gates (instructions) with "reversible gates".
+It is enough to do this for NOT and AND gates as they form a complete basis.
+NOT is already reversible, while AND can be simulated by the reversible gate:1